The Creation of The Dictatorship, 1933-34

 With The Enabling Act in place, Hitler and the Nazis could begin to bring into line their vision of German society with Nazi philosophy.

 The idea was to create a truly national socialist state with every aspect of the social, political and economic life of German citizens monitored and under control by the Nazis.

-There was no challenge possible to the Nazi state.
+There was now no challenge possible against the Nazi state.